Jabalpur Airport

 Jabalpur Airport (IATA: JLR, ICAO: VAJB), also known as Dumna Airport, is a domestic airport serving the city of Jabalpur, Madhya Pradesh, India.
 It is located at Dumna, 25 km east of the city.
 It is the third busiest airport in Madhya Pradesh after Devi Ahilya Bai Holkar International Airport in Indore and Raja Bhoj Airport in Bhopal in terms of both passenger and aircraft movements.
-The Airports Authority of India (AAI) is upgrading the airport to provide better services to the air travellers of the region.
-The upgrades are expected to be completed by the end of 2023, and the new terminal building is to be commissioned by March 2023.
+The Airports Authority of India (AAI) has upgraded the airport to provide better services to the air travellers of the region.